In the foothills of the Blue Ridge Mountains of Virginia, the soil is clay. This clay is red.

 By the time our mother got home from work later that evening, there were few clues left.

-She could just make out the pile of mud in the back yard and asked what on earth it was.
+At dusk, she could just make out the pile of mud in the back yard and asked what on earth it was.

 “Never you mind, Dorothy Ann… never you mind.”